Mark Daniel Hamill

 - Bachelor of Arts in Communications, University of Central Florida, Orlando, Florida, March 1978.

-- I’ve had extensive employment related training over the last ten years including project management (PMI), operations (ITIL), database administration, operating system, 3GL and 4GL programming, object oriented software development, and software engineering.
+- I’ve had extensive employment related training including project management (PMI), operations (ITIL), database administration, operating system, 3GL and 4GL programming, object oriented software development, and software engineering.

 Owner and Consultant (phpBB Services)